Wakana Kimura: Journey to the West: Alien of Extraordinary Ability

 With great pleasure, we announce our participation in Untitled Art Miami Beach 2024.
 Each year, new and long-standing exhibitors are selected by Untitled Art’s evolving curatorial team for their artistic integrity and international reach.
 Untitled Art will take place Wednesday, December 4 through Sunday, December 8, 2024, with a VIP and Press Preview Tuesday, December 3rd.

-PATRICIA SWEETOW GALLERY will present three artists: from Japan, the scrolls of Wakana Kimura; from the San Francisco Bay Area, the glitter works of Jamie Vasta; and from New York, the mixed media sculpture of Linda Sormin.
-PDF Previews will be available upon request in October.
+PATRICIA SWEETOW GALLERY will present three artists: fiber paintings from Australian/American artist Sarah Amos; from the San Francisco Bay Area, the glitter works of Jamie Vasta; and from New York, the mixed media sculpture of Linda Sormin.
+PDF Previews available upon request.

 • Address: Ocean Drive and 12th Street, Miami Beach, Florida